WakiMak/trentent.github.io-forked/_posts/2017-07-31-citrix-storefront-adventures-in-customization-change-any-ica-parameter.md

 	delete $.ajaxSettings.headers["LongCommandLine"]; //Remove header };</pre>

-One of the cool things about this is you can still use tags to change the behaviour of these applications. Â For instance, if you want a certain subset of your applications to be 8bit you can do set check for that tag on app launch and add the [header to set the desired color](https://docs.citrix.com/content/dam/docs/en-us/receiver/windows/ica-settings/en.ica-settings.ica-settings-wrapper.pdf). Â You can set certain applications to keep their ICA file by setting &#8220;RemoveICAFile&#8221; to Off. Â You can individually modify any setting for a specific application or subset of applications.
+One of the cool things about this is you can still use tags to change the behaviour of these applications. Â For instance, if you want a certain subset of your applications to be 8bit you can do set check for that tag on app launch and add the [header to set the desired color](https://docs.citrix.com/content/dam/docs/en-us/receiver/windows/ica-settings/en.ica-settings.ica-settings-wrapper.pdf). Â You can set certain applications to keep their ICA file by setting "RemoveICAFile" to Off. Â You can individually modify any setting for a specific application or subset of applications.

 Here is theÂ [StoreCustomization_Launch.dll and source code](https://theorypc-my.sharepoint.com/personal/trententtye_theorypc_onmicrosoft_com/_layouts/15/guestaccess.aspx?docid=004f14ced27ca490cb0a405a05c20bd21&authkey=AbuSRo56HbF18BHjBi_Pyaw).